-Almost six months into 2018, and prices have largely continued to go up, from basic goods, services, and even automobiles.
-Our new comprehensive tax program, TRAIN (the Tax Reform for Acceleration and Inclusion, in case you haven’t heard yet), entails certain adjustments on almost every aspect of our daily lives, on account of the additional excise tax it imposes on petroleum products.
+Since it came into effect in 2018, our comprehensive tax program, TRAIN (the Tax Reform for Acceleration and Inclusion, in case you haven’t heard yet), had entailed certain adjustments on almost every aspect of our daily lives, on account of the additional excise tax it imposes on petroleum products.

 This in turn affects practically every industry that depends on oil, especially those that are involved in manufacturing the motor vehicles themselves and the spare parts necessary to keep them running.